 Current also can be a factor.
 If dam operators are pulling water through the lake, position the boat slightly downstream and cast into the current so that your lure moves with the flow of water over the point.
 The fish usually face the current and will get a better look at the bait.

-Offshore structure fishing can be tedious, but it also can be very rewarding.
-Once you identify key spots on the structure that hold bass, you can usually count on them producing throughout the summer.
+Offshore structure fishing can be tedious, but it also can be gratifying.
+Once you identify critical spots on the structure that hold bass, you can usually count on them producing throughout the summer.